Pre-1933 Gold Coins Can Be a Great Way to Invest -- Just Don’t Pay Too Much

 Irredeemable paper dollars became the standard, and a new era of perpetual inflation began.
 Just look at what has happened to the dollar’s purchasing power since Roosevelt made his proclamation and ordered the Treasury to stop redeeming dollars for gold:

 President Nixon slammed shut the “gold window” in 1971, officially ending the gold standard.
-At least he rescinded Roosevelt’s executive order banning gold ownership.
+President Ford made private ownership of gold legal once again in 1974.
 Today investors can openly buy and sell the same coins that served earlier Americans so well -- still beautiful and still promising enduring value.

 One note of caution to investors; these historic U.S. coins are valuable because of their gold content, not because age has made them collectible.